stillinqueue/retail-lakehouse-databricks-pyspark/README.md

 - **Phase 1** focuses on sales transaction analytics.
 - **Phase 2** extends the project into an inventory management pipeline using multiple data sources and medallion architecture.
+- **Phase 3** extends the project with MLflow experiment tracking, model registration, and model serving tests.

 ---